Offered at AST, Winter 2019

 - A blog (sblhs2.com) and free Student Supplement (PDF) should cover the issues most common to term papers.
 The AST library copy is in the reference section at PN 147 S26 2014.

 - Serious students of biblical studies will want a copy of their own.
-Order one from SBL Press or elsewhere in Canada or the USA.
+Order one from SBL Press or elsewhere online.
 ISBN 978-1589839649.

 - See my resources page for further advice on writing, style, and research.